-For example, if a group of friends is discussing a popular gay-themed movie or sharing opinions on LGBTQ+ rights, the man in question may become unusually quiet or try to steer the conversation elsewhere.
+For example, suppose a group of friends is discussing a popular gay-themed movie or sharing opinions on LGBTQI+ rights.
+In that case, the man in question may become unusually quiet or try to steer the conversation elsewhere.

-This discomfort with gay-related topics can be explained by the psychological concept of projection.
-Projection is a defense mechanism in which an individual attributes their own unwanted feelings, thoughts, or characteristics onto someone or something else.
+The psychological concept of projection can explain this discomfort with gay-related topics.
+Projection is a defense mechanism in which an individual attributes their unwanted feelings, thoughts, or characteristics onto someone or something else.
 In the case of a man pretending to be straight, he may project his own insecurities or internal struggles with his sexuality onto gay-related subjects.
 By avoiding these topics, he hopes to distance himself from the feelings they evoke and maintain the guise of heterosexuality.

-Some individuals might have limited exposure to LGBTQ+ issues or feel unsure about their own opinions.
+Some individuals might have limited exposure to LGBTQI+ issues or feel unsure about their own opinions.

 7) Secretive Social Life

 One more sign that a guy might be pretending to be straight is a secretive social life.
-He may be cautious about revealing details of his personal life or friendships, especially when they involve other men.
+He may be cautious about revealing details of his personal life or friendships, especially involving other men.

 The secrecy surrounding his social life can be connected to the psychological concept of compartmentalization.
 Compartmentalization is a defense mechanism in which individuals separate different aspects of their lives to cope with conflicting emotions or beliefs.
 In the case of a man pretending to be straight, he may compartmentalize his friendships or romantic relationships with other men to maintain the appearance of heterosexuality in other areas of his life.
 By keeping these aspects of his life separate, he can avoid confronting the internal conflict that arises from his true feelings.